-Junker is active in the development efforts of Penn State, helping to lead three capital campaigns, and chairing various committees.
+Junker was active in the development efforts of Penn State, helping to lead three capital campaigns, and chairing various committees.
 He has chaired The Milton S. Hershey Medical Center board since 2000.
 In 2007, he received the University’s Philanthropist of the Year award.
-He is also a recipient of the United Way’s Alexis de Tocqueville Society Award.
-In Erie, he has played a leadership role in the Erie-Western Pennsylvania Port Authority, Erie Zoological Society, Erie Community Foundation, Saint Vincent Health Center, and Hamot Health Foundation.
+He was also a recipient of the United Way’s Alexis de Tocqueville Society Award.
+In Erie, he played a leadership role in the Erie-Western Pennsylvania Port Authority, Erie Zoological Society, Erie Community Foundation, Saint Vincent Health Center, and Hamot Health Foundation.

 In 1987, he and his late wife, Barbara ’57, established the Edward P. and Barbara F. Junker Scholarship for students who demonstrate leadership traits.
 In 2001, the college named its new athletics complex the Junker Center in recognition of a $2 million gift commitment to the college made by the Junker family.
-Junker is a member of the Laurel Circle, the Mount Nittany Society, the Glenhill Society, and a lifetime member of the Penn State Alumni Association.
+Junker was a member of the Laurel Circle, the Mount Nittany Society, the Glenhill Society, and a lifetime member of the Penn State Alumni Association.

 He and his late wife are the parents of three alumnae, daughters Elizabeth J. Korman ’81, Barbara J. Smith ’82, and Susan J. Feyock ’85.
 His grandchildren include Ryan Smith ’08, Andrew Feyock ’11, Stephanie Smith ’11, Elanea Smith ’12, and James Korman ’13.
 Junker passed away December 10, 2016.